 This works really well because you can see the entire history of your build artifacts and browse their contents.
 Plus, GitHub hosts it for free!

-We found that we could format the commit message with a specific format that GitHub could understand and parse into different links.
+We found that we could that GitHub could understand and parse into different links.
 We can click on the "Commit:" part of the message to link to the actual commit that is building to see exactly has changed.

 We can then click on the build to see what artifacts changed.

 Another great thing about using Git to store your artifacts is that you can easily clone the artifacts to your local machine to see the exact files that are being used in a specific environment.